What is web governance?

-One of the key drivers for the WebPublish upgrade has been the end-of-life date for Drupal 7, the underlying application of WebPublish.
-With the rollout of WebPublish 3.0 on Drupal 9, all WebPublish site owners will be required to migrate their existing site content to the new environment by October 1, 2021.
-This means an overhaul of a significant percentage of the university’s web content over a 15 month period, and a significant opportunity to enhance Queen’s overall online presence.
+A key drivers for the WebPublish upgrade was the end-of-life date for Drupal 7, the underlying application of WebPublish.
+With the rollout of WebPublish 3.0 on Drupal 9, all WebPublish site owners were required to migrate their existing site content to the new environment by October 1, 2021.
+This meant an overhaul of a significant percentage of the university’s web content over a 15 month period, and a significant opportunity to enhance Queen’s overall online presence.

-Developing a site-granting and site-review processes that engages the Website Governance Committee membership will create broader awareness of initiatives, opportunities to share expertise, and stronger alignment of project objectives with our broader university objectives.
+The committee developed site granting and review processes that created awareness of new projects, and created opportunities to share expertise and align individual project objectives with our broader university objectives.

-The scope of the Website Governance Committee will also then extend to provide support for all public-facing websites at Queen’s.
-It can serve as a consulting body in guiding the direction of the university’s web-operating environment, the acquisition of new tools, the adoption of new technologies, the compliance with legislated practices (especially pertaining to accessibility and privacy), and the promotion of industry best-practices.
+The scope of the Website Governance Committee may also extend to provide support for all public-facing websites at Queen’s.
+It may also serve as a consulting body for other university initiatives related to publishing online, such as the acquisition of new tools and the adoption of new technologies.

 Members may also engage the committee network to address issues they may be having on their own website projects.